Shibli–Umm al-Ghanam: State of Israel

 The town was formed in 1992 as a result of a municipal merger of the villages of Shibli and Umm al-Ghanam.

 Shibli High School is attended by 270 Arab students, Special educational programs introduced at the school have boosted the Bagrut matriculation pass rate and percentage of graduates attending university.

+Demographics

+In 2022, 100% of the population was Muslim.

 Jordan Lead Codices

 The so-called Jordan Lead Codices are considered by Israeli and Jordanian specialists to be fakes.

 Hassan Saida of Shibli–Umm Al-Ghanam owns a collection of small cast lead books featuring what is believed to be the first-ever portrait of Jesus.
 The books are thought to have been created by followers of Jesus in the first decades after his crucifixion.
 The books, containing cryptic messages in Hebrew and ancient Greek, have been in Saida's family since they were found by his great-grandfather.